 Anyway, I feel the change in Ruby trunk is too big to backport to Ruby 1.9.3, though.

-#9 Updated by Sam Goldstein 12 months ago
+#9 Updated by Sam Goldstein about 1 year ago

 This does appear to be fixed in Ruby 2.0.0-p0.
 I'm no longer able to get my reproduction case to hang (It doesn't hang every time in 1.9.3, but it only takes a try or two to trigger the deadlock).